 What Is The Rarest Face Shape?
 An Expert Breaks Down Its Features

 Appearance varies from person to person, and everyone you come across will possess their own unique set of features and traits.
 However, there are a limited number of face shapes, which is largely due to variations in facial structures such as the forehead, cheekbones, and jawline.
 You might be familiar with general face shapes such as square, heart, or oval.
-However, an exclusive conversation between Glam and Dr. Patrick Davis, Beverly Hills board-certified facial plastic surgeon, revealed that there is one type of visage we consider the rarest of them all (spoiler alert: It's neither the square nor the heart!).
+However, an exclusive conversation between Glam and Dr. Patrick Davis, a Beverly Hills-based facial plastic surgeon, revealed that there's one type of visage we consider the rarest of them all (spoiler alert: It's neither the square nor the heart!).
 "Research shows that the diamond shape, which is defined by a narrow forehead, wide cheekbones, and a narrow chin, is the rarest," Dr. Davis reveals to Glam.

 Researchers have attempted to extend the list of shapes — though, these newer shapes don't actually stand on their own as separate categories, per Dr. Davis.
 "There really are no 'new' face shapes, only that the observer is expanding upon the already established seven basic shapes: round, square, heart, pear, oval, diamond, and rectangle," he explains.
 "An Australian study conducted about a decade ago suggests that there are additional shapes to consider including kite, teardrop, heptagon, and oblong.
 These are just variations of the established seven shapes most commonly referenced."
 Before you go off and try to determine your own face shape, know that the shape of your kisser really isn't as important as you might think.